-A scene between two people, including dialogue.
-If your scene is part of a work-in-progress, include title, intended audience, and a paragraph about the plot and characters.
+A three-page sample that includes a scene between two people, with dialogue.
+If your sample is part of a work-in-progress, include title, intended audience, and a paragraph about the plot and characters.

-A sample of a nonfiction writing piece—an article, personal experience story, essay, or sample chapter.
-If your sample is from a work-in-progress, include title, intended audience, and a paragraph summary of your project.
+A three-page sample of any nonfiction writing you’ve completed or from your current work-in-progress.
+If your sample is part of a work-in-progress, include title, intended audience, and a paragraph summary of your project.

 Pre-conference: April 10–12, 2019